Ratnesh20/codigHUB/README.md

 # codigHUB
-This repository contains all the assests of the coding competation
+This repository contains all the assests of the coding competition.